amuyu/TIL/android/di/dagger2사용.md

 @Provide — methods inside @Module, which “tell Dagger how we want to build and present a dependency“
 @Component — bridge between @Inject and @Module
 @Scope — enables to create global and local singletons
-@Qualifier — if different objects of the same type are necessary
+@Qualifier — if different objects of the same type are necessary, 의존성 식별이 용이하다.
+@Resuable
+@Releasable

+## injection
+Lazy injection
+Provider injection

 ## 개발
 ### Module 생성